Just Me… and My Dogs

-While sorting through my outdated collection of “draft” posts, I came across the beginning of one that included a loved poem about the relationship between a human and his dog.
-And while the language in Gene Hill’s poem is male, we are what friends have called “a five-pack of badass bitches.”
-One of them, my hound dog, is shown above — resting after a long, hard day of keeping an eye on me.
+My husband’s illness and subsequent death rattled me to the point that I have been unable to write for a considerable period of time.
+Unable to start from scratch, I returned to my outdated collection of “draft” posts, I came across the beginning of one that included a well-loved poem about the relationship between a human and his dog.
+And while the language in Gene Hill’s poem is distinctly male, my dogs and I are what some friends have called “a five-pack of badass bitches.”
+One of them, my oldest German Shepherd Dog is shown here, in full “tourist mode” from an easier time.
+Another is practicing her obedience.

 He is my other eyes that can see above the clouds;